Categories

 The Maurice Hotel on Post Street in downtown San Francisco.

 Each morning, Grandpa gave us money to buy breakfast.
 We walked around the block to Manning’s on Geary Street – my first exposure to a cafeteria-style restaurant.
-There we had the freedom to glide through the line choosing which dishes to place on our trays.
+There, we had the freedom to glide through the line, choosing which dishes to place on our trays.
 With limited funds in our pockets, we carefully selected whatever juice, toast, pudding, or cereal to eat that morning.

 The Maurice Hotel was four blocks from Union Square.
 After breakfast, we’d stroll to an alley store where paper bags of birdseed were sold.
 With feed in hand, we easily surrounded ourselves with dozens of pigeons and posed for the camera.
-Grandpa often had his shoes shined and on one occasion, so did I.
+Grandpa often had his shoes shined, and on one occasion, so did I.

 Getting our shoes shined in Union Square.
 That’s Grandma and Grandpa to my right.